1. Introduction

 Baselayer.med ("we", "our", or "us") is committed to protecting your personal information in accordance with the Protection of Personal Information Act 4 of 2013 ("POPIA") and other applicable data protection laws.

 This Privacy Policy explains how we collect, use, store, share and protect personal information when practices and their staff use our cloud-based practice management platform (the "Platform").
-The Platform serves dental, general practitioner and biokineticist practices, and includes consent and clinical document generation, appointment scheduling, dental charting, patient records, a built-in billing engine, optional accounting and medical-aid integrations, practice analytics, AI-powered tools, and patient communications.
+The Platform serves dental, general practitioner, biokineticist, psychology, anaesthetic and aesthetic practices, and includes consent and clinical document generation, appointment scheduling, dental charting, body charting, observation charts, injection mapping, patient records, a built-in billing engine, optional accounting and medical-aid integrations, practice analytics, AI-powered tools, telehealth video consultations on supported verticals (currently general practitioner, psychology, anaesthetics and aesthetics), and patient communications.

 2. Information We Collect